USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 **Tracker Component Library Release 2.5, March 2017** https://github.com/USNavalResearchLaboratory/TrackerComponentLibrary

-A paper describing a number of features of the library is
+A paper describing a number of features of the library is<br>
 D. F. Crouse, "The Tracker Component Library: Free Routines for Rapid Prototyping," IEEE Aerospace and Electronic Systems Magazine, vol. 32, no.
 5, pp. 18-27, May.
 2017.